keptn-workshops/getting-started/04_Automatic_remediation/README.md

   ![](../images/service_overview.png)

-* This will direct you to a screen showing you a time series chart for the response time of our service:
+* This will direct you to a screen showing you a time series chart for the response time of your service:

   ![](../images/response_time_series.png)

-* After some time, a problem will be detected in Dynatrace due to the increase in response time caused by the heavy load we just created:
+* After some time, a problem will be detected in Dynatrace due to the increase in response time caused by the heavy load you just created:

   ![](../images/dt_problem.png)

-* When this happens, a problem event will be sent to Keptn, which will trigger a remediation action that we have defined in the `remediation.yaml` file.
+* When this happens, a problem event will be sent to Keptn, which will trigger a remediation action that you have defined in the `remediation.yaml` file.
 You can get an overview of the actions taken during that remediation using the Keptn's bridge:

   ![](../images/bridge_self_healing.png)

 # Result

-:heavy_check_mark: As you can see in the screenshot, the problem event caused a remediation (scaling up the replicas of our service).
+:heavy_check_mark: As you can see in the screenshot, the problem event caused a remediation (scaling up the replicas of your service).

-:heavy_check_mark: After the new replicas have been deployed, Keptn will wait for a certain amount of time (10 minutes), before triggering an evaluation of the metrics in our `slo.yaml´ file.
+:heavy_check_mark: After the new replicas have been deployed, Keptn will wait for a certain amount of time (10 minutes), before triggering an evaluation of the metrics in your `slo.yaml´ file.

-:heavy_check_mark: The evaluation of our service level objectives should be successful at this point since the load is now split among three instances of our service.
+:heavy_check_mark: The evaluation of your Service Level Objectives should be successful at this point since the load is now split among three instances of your service.

 :heavy_check_mark: Eventually, the problem will also be closed in Dynatrace.